The Sequim City Band is a community symphonic wind ensemble located in Sequim, Washington on the beautiful North Olympic Peninsula.

-Evolving from its roots in 1992 with 20 members, the Band today comprises of 70+ members from all over the peninsula.
+Evolving from its roots in 1992 with 14 members, the Band today is comprised of 70+ members from all over the peninsula.
 The Band has had three musical directors: Chuck Swisher (1992-2008), Sanford Feibus (2008-2012), and Tyler Benedict (2013-present).
 The Band’s repertoire includes standard concert band literature, marches, Broadway and movie music, big band swing/jazz arrangements, and patriotic music – a bit of something for everyone.

 The Band’s home base is the James Center for the Performing Arts located in the north section of Carrie Blake Park.
-Through fundraising and community support, the James Center was built in 2005 by Sequim City Band and was then donated to the City of Sequim for the enjoyment and use of a variety of community musical organizations throughout the area.
+Through fundraising and community support, the first phase of the James Center was built in 2005 by Sequim City Band.
+The facility was donated to the City of Sequim for the enjoyment and use by a variety of community musical organizations.